Parliamentary.ai

 The bill makes several key changes:

-- Preventing Unreasonable Service Charge Recovery: If a landlord fails to comply with their disclosure duties under the Landlord and Tenant Act 1985 (sections 21, 22, or 30A and Schedule 1), they will not be able to recover service charges deemed unreasonable.
-The court will determine reasonableness, considering the landlord's eventual compliance, the extent of compliance, and the time taken to comply.
-A "reasonable excuse" defense is allowed, defined by the Secretary of State.
+• Unreasonable Service Charges: Landlords who fail to comply with their disclosure duties under the 1985 Act (sections 21, 22, and 30A and Schedule 1) will no longer be able to recover service charges deemed unreasonable.
+The court will decide the reasonableness of charges considering the extent and timing of the landlord's compliance.

 Government Spending